Kindergeld: a simple guide to child benefits in Germany

 What steps do i need to take to apply for Kindergeld?

-Take the following steps to apply for child benefits in Germany
+How apply for child benefits offline with forms in Germany

 - Fill in those forms